Best fall plants for privacy – 11 beautiful choices for seasonal garden screening

 • Best for: Colorful berries

 These gorgeous shrubs are well-loved for their clusters of jewel-like berries produced in the fall.
-These often hold on throughout winter, even when the leaves have dropped, attracting birds.
+These often hold on throughout winter as one of the best shrubs with winter berries, even when the leaves have dropped, attracting birds.

-They are disease, pest, and deer resistant, and – as a bonus – are also known to help repel mosquitoes.
+They are disease, pest, and deer resistant, and – as a bonus – are also known as a mosquito-repellent plant.
 They can be planted in containers or in the ground to create a natural screen.

 8. Camellia